Rage to LIVE. Part 1. The Declaration.

 What do you do when you've been left to die?

 Let's talk about cancer for a moment.
-1.8 million Americans were diagnosed with cancer in 2020 - a number that increases by 46,000 patients every year according to the American Academy of Cancer Research.
+1.8 million Americans were diagnosed with cancer in 2020.
 More than 600,000 died.
-To put these numbers in perspective - at that rate of increase, over the next 100 years, 400 Million Americans will be diagnosed with cancer.
-150 Million will die of cancer in that same time frame.
 I’m not sure how we define a public health crisis, but something tells me this qualifies.
 Hundreds of thousands of Americans are left to die each year without a fighting chance.
 Millions more globally.
 Why is this given the vast amounts of money spent in the war on cancer?
 Because the only drugs that see the light of day are the those that promise the greatest return to that supreme of American Gods - the Almighty stock market.
 The stock market, like cancer, demands infinite growth.
 We have given the power of life and death to something that must continue to consume to survive.
 The drugs that make the most money get made - even if they’ve already been made before.
 We spit these out at patients on top of cut, burn, poison fattening the pockets of incomprehensibly wealthy organisations whom we pay for the honour of suffering through a few more months with a body choked in pain - because we must, because we can still imagine hope, because we don’t have another option, because we will not go down without a fight.
 But still we die.

 In the past week I’ve received emails from a father in Egypt, a mother in India, and a husband in Virginia.
-“Dear David,” they begin.
-And then each has told a story of a beloved daughter, son, and wife, brother, friend, child who has been left to die.
+Each has told a story of a beloved daughter, son, and wife, brother, friend, child who has been left to die.
 “Will you help me?”
 They all have asked.
 "Can you save us?"

 These letters go beyond the tragedy of losing those we love.
 They go beyond the common experience of death to which we all shall come soon or late, in peace or in pain.
 They go beyond suffering.
 For in each of these cases, the tools exist to have saved these lives.
 These are unnecessary deaths.
 Unnecessary sufferings.
 These people were left to die by a system which has so entrenched its worship of Greed that we are willing to sacrifice human dignity and life at the altar of economic gain.

-The commonality among each of these is the willingness to sacrifice human life and dignity for the economic gain of those with power.
+The commonality among among the greatest injustices of our time is the willingness to sacrifice human life and dignity for the economic gain of those with power.
 Greed birthed colonial imperialism and the brutal slave regime that built this country.
 It created the still thriving global slave trade and international trafficking of women, boys, and girls for sex.
 (40 million people enslaved in the world today - more than at any other point in human history.)
-It underlies the field in which I currently work, cancer.
+It underlies our entire healthcare system.
 It creates countless injustices the world over - from disease to mass incarceration to debt to slavery to violence to poverty.
 Greed is the greatest and most devastating pandemic we have known as a human race.

 No Human Being Left to Die